Leaflet/Leaflet/docs/SlavaUkraini/examples/overlays/index.md

 - `errorOverlayUrl` is a URL to the overlay image to show in place of the overlay that failed to load.

-- `alt` stands for the alt attribute of the image.
-Images alternatives (`alt` option) add valuable information for low vision or blind screen reader users.
-Image alternatives also benefit people who have poor or unstable internet, some cognitive disabilities.
+- `alt` sets the HTML [`alt`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-alt) attribute to provide an alternative text description of the image.
+Alternative text is essential information for screen reader users.
+It can also benefit people during poor network connectivity, in the case the image fails to load.
 Moreover, it can improve the SEO of a website.

 - `interactive` is `false` by default.
 If `true`, the image overlay will emit mouse events when clicked or hovered.